CDL-Quantum/Hackathon2021/TheSpinDoctors/Business_Application.md

 ii) the  costs associated with the switching on and off of the different energy sources is taken into account

 iii) the optimal solution is found by minimizing the cost of the given energy (fossil, solar, hydro, wind,etc) and the cost of carbon emission simultaneously.
 To model this problem we use a simplified version of the UT problem (we don’t take into account maximum voltage per line constraints)  and fit  it into a QUBO formulation which we then solve using the Leap Hybrid Quantum-Classical from D-Wave.
-We compare our results to the Chimera
+We find superior results with LEap compared to the Chimera
-Quantum Annealer in D-Wave.
+Quantum Annealer and Simulated Annealear on D-Wave.

 ## Strategy